DACA has transformed young immigrants' lives, a new report says. Will the Supreme Court save it?

 Breaking News Emails

-The administration of President Donald Trump is seeking to end one of the most consequential — and economically beneficial — immigration policies in recent years, according to a new report.

-Roberto Gonzales, a professor at the Harvard Graduate School of Education and the principal investigator of the National UnDACAmented Research Project, is one of several researchers who have been studying the impact of the Deferred Action for Childhood Arrivals program (DACA) for nearly seven years.

-His new study finds that the Obama-era program has provided many long-term benefits to the more than 700,000 young immigrant adults who are now working and studying without fear of deportation, consequently fueling the nation's workforce and contributing billions of dollars to the economy, according to the study released Thursday.
+The DACA program has not only provided many long-term economic, educational and other benefits to the more than 800,000 young immigrants who are working and studying in the U.S. without fear of deportation, but it has also bolstered the nation's workforce and contributed billions of dollars to the economy, a study released Thursday found.

+The report comes as the Supreme Court prepares to hear arguments next week in an attempt by the Trump administration to end the program.
+Advocates for the program say the administration is ignoring the benefits it provides not only to its recipients, but to the nation's economy in general.

 The Morning Rundown

-The findings come as the Supreme Court gets ready to hear arguments on Tuesday, Nov.
-12th on a Trump administration challenge to lower court rulings that blocked the administration from ending DACA.
-Trump officials argue the program interferes with its immigration enforcement and sanctions violation of federal law.
+The findings come as the Supreme Court is scheduled to hear arguments on Tuesday, Nov.
+12, on a Trump administration challenge to lower court rulings that blocked it from ending DACA.
+Trump officials argue the program interferes with its immigration enforcement efforts and sanctions the violation of federal law.

 DACA's benefits greatly vary by state